Pineapple Conure Care: Behavior, Lifespan, Diet & More

 Adding cage accessories to any bird’s cage is a necessity.
 Pineapple Conures have a curious and joyful nature and might get bored without the addition of accessories.

-Different perches
+Different size perches

 Conures live in forests with many options to perch.
 Moving around through the forest and landing on different branches helps them strengthen their grip.
 They also have the ability to choose comfortable places to rest.
 Inside the cage, they are limited to the resting places you provide.
 So, adding perches of different lengths and varying thicknesses will keep the Pineapple Conure both physically and mentally fit.
 The main aim of installing perches of varying shapes and sizes is to enhance the bird’s flexibility, strengthen its grip, and provide a comfortable resting place.